LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Introduction

 We summarize our \textbf{contributions} as: \textbf{(1) Method}.
 We bridge two seemingly irrelevant research domains, layout generation and visual detection, into one framework that solves multimodal graphic layout design constrained by background images and driven by foreground image/text elements.
 No existing methods can handle all these modalities at once. \textbf{(2) Dataset}.
 We establish a large-scale ad banner dataset with rich semantic annotations including text bounding boxes, text categories, and text content.
-We benchmark this dataset for graphic layout generation over six recent methods, three of our solution variants, and conduct ablation study. \textbf{(3) State-of-the-art performance}.
+We benchmark this dataset for graphic layout generation over six recent methods, three of our solution variants, and conduct ablation study.
+We will release the dataset. \textbf{(3) State-of-the-art performance}.
 Our solution reaches a new state-of-the-art performance for graphic layout generation in a comprehensive set of six evaluation metrics, which measure the realism, accuracy, and regularity of generated layouts. \textbf{(4) Graphical system and user study}.
 We integrate our solution into a graphical system that scales up layout generation and facilitates user studies.
-We present generated layout samples (Fig.~\ref{fig:teaser} bottom) to users.
 Users prefer our designs over all baselines by significant margins.